How can I help you?

 }

-When filtering multiple values, you can get the predicates as arguments in the dataStateChange event.
-You can create your predicate execution based on the predicates values.
+When filtering multiple values, predicates can be retrieved as arguments in the dataStateChange event.
+Create predicate execution based on the predicate values.

 Handling sorting operation

-When sorting operation is performed in the grid, the dataStateChange event is triggered, and within this event, you can access the following referenced arguments.
+When a sorting operation is performed in the grid, the dataStateChange event is triggered.
+Within this event, the following referenced arguments can be accessed.

-When performing multi-column sorting, you can get the below referred arguments in the dataStateChange event.
+When performing multi‑column sorting, the following referenced arguments are available in the dataStateChange event.

 private applySorting(query: Query, sorted: sortInfo[]): void {